Utah man who tried to kill 3 Arby's workers back in jail after being paroled last fall

 "I can't sit here and make excuses.
 I was a messed up individual," Lawrimore said at the hearing.

 The Utah Board of Pardons and Parole granted him parole and set a release date of Sept.
 13, 2016.
-Lawrimore was to live in a halfway house at first and mental health and substance abuse treatment, according to the parole decision.
+Lawrimore was to live in a halfway house at first, and obtain mental health and substance abuse treatment, according to the parole decision.

-The attack stopped when the victims played dead and the father and son left with cash stolen from the restaurant and one of the employees.
+The attack stopped when the victims played dead.
+The father and son left with cash stolen from the restaurant and from one of the employees.

 Two of the workers recognized the younger Lawrimore as a former Arby's employee who had been fired two weeks earlier, and the father and son were arrested about three hours after the robbery.
 Police said the Lawrimores had dropped the stolen money near the restaurant while fleeing.